illordlo/first-tutorial/README.md

 There are currently four modules available:

- 1. Tutorial: A simple notebook demonstrating how data can be anlized
+ 1. Tutorial: A simple notebook demonstrating how data can be analized
- 2. Cowrie: A somewhat more involved notbook to analyze honeypot logs
+ 2. Cowrie: A somewhat more involved notebook to analyze honeypot logs
  3. Lesson_01: A more systematic introduction, suitable for self study
  4. Lesson_02: Builds on the previous notebook and looks at the use of APIs to enriche an analysis.
 This will not run in Jupyterlite.